MichaelWang1028/Practical-Programming-in-C/README.md

 This lab was both challenging and exciting.
 As usually, the information provided was not enough, so I had to make my own research.
 The purpose of this lab was to understand and develop Huffman coding.

+#### Part A: Implementing a Huffman decoder
+Given a file that contains symbols and a their binary strings, a corresponding Huffman code tree should be created.
+In addition, a function **decode()** should be implemented which uses the Huffman code tree previously generated to decode input from a file.